christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 cell2.Value = cell2.Value + 1
 {% endhighlight %}

-If it's a text document, you can try the following interactions :
+If you open a text document and access it with a new document writer, you can try the following interactions :

 {% highlight python %}
 # access the document's text property